Introducing Zeller App

 Once you start making purchases on behalf of the business, bookkeeping needs to be a priority task.
 Another thing to bear in mind is the length of your cash cycle.
 Accurately calculating and tracking your cash cycle once you’ve opened for business will enable you to ensure you have enough cash on hand to cover expenses.
 For most business owners, it’s about nine to twelve days.

 Ultimately, your goal as a business owner is to make money.
 Ensure you’re making smart business decisions from outset.
 For example, financial institutions can take between three to ten days to clear deposits.
 So, finding the right payments provider is crucial.
-Funds accepted through Zeller Terminal are deposited to your Zeller Transaction Account the same day — giving you faster access to your funds.
+Funds accepted through Zeller Terminal are settled to your Zeller Transaction Account the same day — giving you faster access to your funds.
 Funds can also be swept to any external third party account, and be available for spending the next business day.

 You’ll also need to make sure you have convenient access to your funds.
 However, being money-smart means cutting out unnecessary fees and credit debt.
-Funds deposited to your Zeller Transaction Account can be spent using your Zeller Mastercard, which has no annual fees.
+Funds settled to your Zeller Transaction Account can be spent using your Zeller Mastercard, which has no annual fees.
 With Zeller, you'll reduce the fees you pay and have money on hand sooner.

 Marketing is essential to get your business noticed and draw in potential customers.
 A successful marketing strategy involves a multi-prong approach — including a combination of social media ads, emails, and SEO (search engine optimisation).
 Yet the options are seemingly endless, and it can be difficult to know which tactics to prioritise.